carloferrer/jungle-rails/README.md

 ## General Testing

-All pre-existing / seeded accounts have password 'carlo'.
+All pre-existing / seeded accounts have password `carlo`.
 See the `seeds.db` file for fake account details.

+After setting up `.env` per the instructions, Admin pages may be accessed with username: `Jungle` and password: `book`.

 ## Receipt Testing